hortonworks-gallery/ambari-vnc-service/README.md

 ```

 - **Option 2: Download code for the Twitter IoT workshop topology**
-You can get the sample code by running "git clone" from your repo (git already installed on sandbox)
 ```
 cd
 git clone https://github.com/hortonworks-gallery/hdp22-twitter-demo.git
 ```

 - Option 3: Download code for starter Twitter storm topology
-You can get the sample code by running "git clone" from your repo (git already installed on sandbox)
 ```
 cd
 git clone https://github.com/abajwa-hw/hdp22-hive-streaming.git